Cater Museum

-The Cater Museum is a small local museum in Billericay, in the English county of Essex.

-The museum was established by Alice May Cater, in honour of her late husband William Alexander Cater who was a local antiquarian.
+The Cater Museum is a small local museum in Billericay, Essex county, England.
+The museum was established by Alice May Cater, in honour of her late husband William Alexander Cater, a local antiquarian.
 It was opened to the public on 7 May 1960.

+History

 The museum is a registered charity and is located at 74 High Street, Billericay.
-It lies within a Grade II listed, 18th-century, red-brick-fronted building.
+It lies within a Grade II listed, 18th-century, red-brick-fronted building, which was previously a shop and the home of a saddle and harness maker.